 May 21, 2023: Wally Wheeler – Protection from Evil.
 Evidence of protective talismans have been found at early 17th century archeological sites and existing buildings throughout the Hudson Valley.
-The talk will present examples of some of these practices, such as symbolic markings or carvings, foundation deposits, and horseshoes over the door, from c.
-1625 to the present.
-Their relationship to similar European practices will be discussed.
+Examples of some of these practices, such as symbolic markings or carvings, foundation deposits, and horseshoes over the door, from c.
+1625 to the present were discussed.

 April 16, 2023: David Chinery -- Fun on Two Wheels: A short History of the Bicycle

 March 12, 2023 -- Barbara Urban -- History of the Ilium Literary Club of Troy.
 The Ilium Club turned 100 years old in 2022.
 The talk will also address other women's groups in Rensselaer County that came into being around the same era, all for the "Intellectual betterment of women."

 February 12, 2023: Jim Flanigan -- Up From Troy